Jobs in the film industry

 Film producer

-You'll oversee the creative process of a film from conception to completion, working closely with the director to make artistic and technical decisions about shooting, budgets and post-production.
+Tasked with overseeing a film's creative process from conception to completion, you'll work closely with the director to make artistic and technical decisions about shooting, budgets, and post-production.

 Take a look at what else is involved with being a film producer.